briancray/badassgraphs/README.md

 * Line graphs
 * Column graphs
 * Bar graphs
+* Pie graphs
-* More to come, including pie/donut, scatter plot, bubble
+* More to come, including scatter plot, bubble

 Also, all plots can be grouped by series or points, stacked, and/or normalized to [0,1]